rameshpokharel21/spring-jwt/README.md

    "password": "user2password"
    }

-4. admin endpoint: ${baseURL}/admin
+4. admin GET request endpoint: ${baseURL}/admin
-5. user endpoint: ${baseURL}/user
+5. user GET request endpoint: ${baseURL}/user

-When signed in, it gives JWT token in response in postman, copy that jwt token to get the user endpoint: Auth Type should be Bearer Token and paste jwt token in Token field.
+When signed in, it gives cookie in response in postman,

 role is set like ["user"], ["user", "admin"], or ["admin"]